codewinch/popstart/README.md

 occurs.

 Most attributes would be in response to an event, such as `click=__.toggle`, but there are some special attributes.
 For example, `startup` causes the methods to be run after the page is loaded.

+## Features

+Popstart offers a straightforward visual representation of exactly what events are tied to which objects and it's very fast, even with thousands of objects on-screen and off.

+* no dependencies
+* no build process
+* fast, simple, and lightweight
+* No shadow DOM and no virtual DOM diffing
+* Automatic function binding is optimized for larger apps
+* optimized for SPA's, but also works well with page-oriented applications

+Popstart's power is in its function (promise) chaining and the ability to define a flow for what should happen during an event from start to finish, with automatic and customizable error handling as well.

 ## Examples